Securing the VoIPmonitor Web GUI HTTPS and Basic Auth

 SSLCertificateKeyFile /etc/apache2/ssl/voipmonitor.key

-Step 4: Enable the SSL Site and Force HTTPS Redirect
+Step 4: Enable SSL site and HTTP-to-HTTPS redirect

 sudo a2ensite default-ssl.conf